-Intra- and inter-school extracurricular activities and special interest clubs can occur in alignment with the guidelines in this document and requirements of relevant local, regional and provincial public health recommendations and Orders for community gatherings and events.
+Intra- and inter-school extracurricular activities and special interest clubs can occur in alignment with the guidelines in this document and requirements of relevant local, regional, and provincial public health recommendations and Orders for community gatherings and events.

-Appendix A: COVID-19 Symptoms, Testing & Return to School
+Appendix A: COVID-19 Symptoms, Testing and Return to School

 When a student, staff or other adult can return to school depends on the type of symptoms they experienced and if a COVID-19 test is recommended.
-See the K-12 Health Check app and BCCDC "When to get tested for COVID-19" resource for specific guidance.
-Staff, students and parents/caregivers can also use the BCCDC online Self-Assessment Tool, or call 8-1-1 or their health care provider.
+See the K-12 Health Check App and the BCCDC when to get tested for COVID-19 resources for specific guidance.
+Staff, students and parents/caregivers can use the BCCDC online Self-Assessment Tool or call 8-1-1 or their health care provider.

-- 1. Symptoms of common respiratory illnesses can persist for a week or more.
-Re-testing is not needed unless the person develops a new illness.
-BCCDC has information on receiving negative test results. - 2.
-Public health will contact everyone with a positive test.
+1Symptoms of common respiratory illnesses can persist for a week or more.
+Retesting is not needed unless the person develops a new illness.
+BCCDC has information on receiving negative test results.

+2Public health will contact everyone with a positive test.
 Visit the BCCDC website for more information on positive test results.